jantman/awslimitchecker/docs/source/development.rst

 13. make sure any GH issues fixed in the release were closed.
 14. merge master back into develop
+15. Log in to ReadTheDocs and enable build of the tag.
-15. Blog, tweet, etc. about the new version.
+16. Blog, tweet, etc. about the new version.